Reverse Geocoding API: Should You Build or Buy?

 | March 21, 2026

 You need reverse geocoding in your application.
-Coordinates come in from GPS devices, mobile apps, or IoT sensors, and you need to convert them to street addresses in real time.
-The question is: should you build your own reverse geocoding system, or use an API?
+Coordinates come in from GPS devices, mobile apps, or IoT sensors, and your system needs to convert them to street addresses — in real time, at scale.
+The engineering question is straightforward: should you build your own reverse geocoding infrastructure, or integrate a managed API?

-A reverse geocoding API is a web service that accepts latitude and longitude coordinates and returns the corresponding street address.
-You send a request with coordinates, the API searches its address database, and returns structured address data — street, city, state, postal code, country.
+A reverse geocoding API is a web service that accepts latitude and longitude coordinates via HTTP and returns the corresponding street address as structured JSON.
+You send coordinates, the API searches a spatial database of known addresses, and returns the nearest match with a confidence score.

 curl "https://csv2geo.com/api/v1/reverse?lat=40.7484&lng=-73.9857&api_key=YOUR_KEY"